lanl/tardigrade-asp/README.md

 ### Update the remote url in your local repository

-The final step is to update the remote url of the local clone of ``my_project``.
+The final repo setup step is to update the remote url of the local clone of ``my_project``.
 We will return to the terminal session.

 1. Copy the url of your "remote" repository from the Bitbucket webpage.
 It should look like: